2021 NCAA bracketology: March Madness predictions by Andy Katz

-Gonzaga, Baylor, Michigan and Ohio State are still the four No. 1 seeds in March Madness correspondent Andy Katz's latest NCAA tournament predictions, and they were also the top four teams in the NCAA Division I Men's Basketball Committee's top-16 reveal, which was announced earlier this month.

 Katz's latest predictions reflect the games played through Sunday, Feb.
-21. Katz will make bracket projections every week between now and Selection Sunday, which is March 14.
+28 (before Rutgers and St. Bonaventure lost Monday).
+Katz will make bracket projections next Monday and on Selection Sunday, which is March 14.
 He got 67 of the 68 teams correct in his final prediction before Selection Sunday in 2019.

 FILL IT OUT: Get a printable 2021 NCAA bracket here

-Here is where Katz projects this year's tournament field almost halfway into the regular season and about a month and a half from Selection Sunday.
-(Tap or click here to to open the bracket in a new window.)
+Here is where Katz projects this year's tournament field based on games through Feb.
+28 (Tap or click here to open the bracket in a new window.)

 |1